 - Have an ice scraper in your car.
 If it snows over night or during your hike you’ll want something to be able to brush the snow and scrape ice with.
 Never pour water on your windshield thinking it will help melt the ice- it doesn’t work!

 - Begin your adventures early.
 The earlier you get out and finish your hike, the better.
 Every day I’ve hiked Bryce Canyon in winter the snow got worse in the late afternoon to evening.
+Not to mention you have less daylight in the winter!

 - Check restaurant hours of operation!
 The restaurant choices around Bryce Canyon National Park are already slim, and their hours may be different in the offseason.
 Always double check to make sure you’re not left without anywhere to eat.
 The Subway closed at 6 p.m. when I was there during December…yikes.